30 Things You Can Organize in Under 30 Minutes

 Whether you have kids at home or you’re just the crafty type, that stash of craft supplies can get messy.
 The first thing that should go?
 Anything that’s broken, dried up, or dried out.
 Next, make it easy to find what you’re looking for when you have a burst of creativity by putting your supplies in containers and labeling them; for bonus points, add a photo as well as a written label.
 If you have the room, opt for a rolling storage cart, which lets you bring your supplies wherever you work, eliminating the temptation to leave your supplies all over the table without cleaning them up.

 Chances are, your costume-jewelry collection needs a little organization.
 Between the statement necklaces, the stretch bracelets, and the dangling earrings, it can easily become a tangled mess.
 Sort the pieces, then group them by type and occasion.
 Set aside any you want to give away, and store the keepers.
 To keep your pieces tangle-free, try displaying them just like a retail store would—in a display case with hooks and holders.
 A wall-mounted organizer offers spots for stud earrings, watches, and more.
-If you need to revive tarnished pieces, check out these 13 weird tricks that perfectly polish silver.
+Here are more tips for storing your jewelry and keeping it clutter-free.

 Create a more restful sleeping environment by clearing the clutter from your bedside table.
 That dusty pile of magazines, the ones you never read at bedtime anyway, can be relocated to the living room.
 Keep only what you use, like the one book you’re currently reading, a journal, and pen.
 Storing it all in an organizer—that has spots for tissues, your tablet, and reading glasses—keeps things tidy.
 You might also want to add something that helps you sleep better or that makes you happy, like a favorite framed picture, but keep it to a minimum.